Volcanic ash in drinking water – health implications

 Typical effects of ash fall on the quality of available water sources.

 Turbidity Ash suspended in water will increase turbidity in lakes, reservoirs, rivers and stream.
-Very fine ash will settle slowly and residual turbidity may remain in standing water bodies.
+Very fine ash will settle slowly, and residual turbidity may remain in standing water bodies.
 In streams, ash may continue to be mobilised by rainfall events, and lahars may be a hazard in some regions.

 Turbidity will be fully filtered out by Nazava water filters